SeppiaBrilla/University-notes/Machine learning/Classification/Decision tree.md

 ```

 ### Pseudocode
-(valid, for the sake of semplicity, for binary decision trees)
+(valid, for the sake of simplicity, for binary decision trees)
 ```python
 def DecisionTreeFunction(attributes, node):
 		if node.is_inner_node: